WICG/anonymous-iframe/README.md

 This way, developers using COEP can now embed third party iframes that do not.

-> :warning: This used to be `Anonymous iframe`, before addressing https://github.com/WICG/anonymous-iframe/issues/5
+> :warning: This used to be named `Anonymous iframe`, before addressing https://github.com/WICG/anonymous-iframe/issues/5

 Documents
 =========